 The program must periodically assess its effectiveness in achieving established outcomes.
 The results of this assessment must be reflected in the review and timely revision of the program.

-Outcomes assessments must include but are not limited to national credentialing examination(s) performance, programmatic retention, graduate satisfaction, employer satisfaction, and placement in full or part-time employment in the profession or in a related profession.
+Outcomes assessments must include but are not limited to programmatic retention, graduate satisfaction, employer satisfaction, and placement in full or part-time employment in the profession or in a related profession.

 A related profession is one in which the individual is using cognitive, psychomotor, and affective competencies acquired in the educational program.